rackerlabs/rackspace-how-to/content/rackspace-pdr/rackspace-pdr-gcp.md

 product_url: rackspace-pdr
 ---

-Rackspace PDR on Google Cloud Platform&trade; (GCP) has two main componants that need to be implemented in your GCP environment: the Network-based Intrusion Detection (NIDS) appliance infrastructure must be set up, and select vendor agents must be deployed.
+Rackspace Proactive Detection & Response (PDR) on Google Cloud Platform&trade; (GCP) has two main components that need to be implemented in your GCP environment: the Network-based Intrusion Detection (NIDS) appliance infrastructure must be set up, and select vendor agents must be deployed.